influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/transformations/stream-table/getrecord.md

 ## Parameters

 ### idx
-The index of the record to extract.
+Index of the record to extract.

 _**Data type:** Integer_